 House Bill No. 379, introduced by Representative Wright, amends existing property insurance laws in Louisiana to establish conditions under which mandatory binding arbitration can be required.
 The bill modifies R.S.
-22:868 by allowing exceptions to the prohibition against requiring insurance contracts to be governed by the laws of another state, specifically for arbitration purposes.
+22:868 by allowing exceptions to the prohibition against requiring insurance contracts to be governed by the laws of another state.
 It introduces a new section, R.S.
-22:868.1, which outlines that insurers cannot mandate arbitration unless specific criteria are met, including the requirement for a separate endorsement in the policy, a premium discount for arbitration, and a signed acknowledgment from the policyholder regarding the rights they forfeit by choosing arbitration.
+22:868.1, which outlines specific requirements for insurers wishing to implement mandatory binding arbitration.
+These requirements include that the arbitration provisions must be included in a separate endorsement, the policy must offer a premium discount for arbitration, and the policyholder must sign a form acknowledging the rights they forfeit by agreeing to arbitration.

-The proposed law also stipulates that arbitration must occur within the state at a location corresponding to the policyholder's premises and that the arbitrator must be a licensed attorney in Louisiana.
-Additionally, the arbitrator is empowered to issue judgments that may include penalties and attorney fees.
-The bill ensures that arbitration is governed by the Louisiana Binding Arbitration Law and allows the commissioner of insurance to create rules for its implementation.
-Overall, the legislation aims to provide a structured approach to arbitration in property insurance while safeguarding policyholder rights.
+Additionally, the bill stipulates that arbitration must occur within the state at a location corresponding to the policyholder's premises, and the arbitrator must be a licensed attorney in Louisiana.
+The arbitrator is empowered to issue judgments that may include penalties and attorney fees.
+The arbitration process will be governed by the Louisiana Binding Arbitration Law, and the commissioner of insurance is authorized to create rules to enforce these provisions.
+Overall, the bill aims to provide a structured approach to arbitration in property insurance while ensuring that policyholders are informed of their rights.

 Statutes affected: HB379 Original: 22:868(A)